Legal Aid, also called Legal Services, is free legal help for people who do not have very much money.

 Use the Legal Resource Finder to find legal aid in Massachusetts.
 You can find out if programs in your area are taking new clients.
 Massachusetts does not have enough lawyers for all the people who need legal help.
 We cannot help everyone, even if you have a low income.

-What if legal services program cannot help me?
+What if legal services programs cannot help me?

 You can get legal information and self-help tools from our statewide websites.